Stupor and Coma

 People who become stuporous or comatose must be taken to the hospital immediately because either state may be caused by a life-threatening disorder.
 Health care practitioners try to identify the cause and provide emergency medical care at the same time.
 For example, a quick test is done to estimate the blood sugar level.
 Then if people have a low blood sugar level (which can quickly and permanently damage the brain), it can be treated immediately.

 A stuporous or comatose person cannot communicate.
 So the doctor usually checks whether the person is wearing a medical alert identification bracelet or necklace, which may suggest the cause.
-The doctor may check the person's wallet, purse, or pockets for medical identification (such as a hospital identification card) or drugs, which may also help identify the cause.
+The doctor may check the person's wallet, purse, or pockets for medical identification (such as a hospital identification card and a list of medications the person is taking), which may also help identify the cause.
 Thus, a person with a disorder that increases the risk of stupor or coma (such as diabetes or a seizure disorder) should carry or wear some form of medical identification.

 The doctor asks any witnesses of the change in consciousness about the circumstances in which it occurred and any other symptoms the person had.
 For example, if the person's limbs jerked repeatedly when consciousness was affected, the cause may have been a seizure.
 The doctor also talks to family members and friends, who should honestly provide emergency medical personnel or the doctor with any relevant information about the person, which includes the following:

-• Whether the person uses drugs (prescription and recreational), alcohol, or other toxic substances and which ones are used
+• Whether the person uses medications, illicit drugs, alcohol, or other toxic substances and which ones are used

 • Whether the person was injured before the change in consciousness